Accommodation in Historic Buildings

 Stein am Rhein

-The romantic building from the 15th century has a lot of charm.
-The closed row of houses on today's Schifflände used to be the Steckenmarkt, where people traded in vine stakes.
+This romantic 15th-century building possesses great charm.
+Along the closed row of houses on today's Schifflände, there used to be the 'Steckenmarkt,' where vine stakes were traded.

 Tanne